nadavmoyal/oop-Ex3/README.md

 This project is an assignment in an object-oriented course at Ariel University.
 The project consists of two parts: The first part is an implenentation of directed weighted graph in python and consist 3 classes, 2 interfaces and 2 test.
 The second part of the project is to plot the graph using `matplotlib` visualize it.

+## Operating Instructions :
+1. Open the project.
+2. Chack that `matplotlib` is already istalled.
+3. Put the Json files in the same folder.
+4. Run the `main` class.

 # Description of the classes: